JHenzi/OrcaRewardDashboard/README.md

 - **Multi-Horizon Forecasts**:
   - **1-Hour Return Prediction**: Expected price change in 1 hour with confidence score
   - **24-Hour Return Prediction**: Expected price change in 24 hours with confidence score
+  - ✅ **Status**: Training infrastructure fixed and ready - predictions will be fully functional after next retraining (2025-12-05)
 - **Prediction Accuracy Tracking**: See how accurate past predictions were
 - **Attention Visualization**: See which news headlines influenced the AI's decisions
 - **Risk Management Dashboard**: Real-time monitoring of position limits, trade frequency, and daily loss caps